 Click here to follow the progress of the scheme as all of the indicators are updated monthly eQuality reporting Framework.

-To learn what the Hospital spend each time we see a patient please click here or on the graph
+To learn what the Hospital spends on each time we see a patient please click here or on the graph

 - Admission to Hospital $15 per day – average cost $72 for an admission